Richard Jewell: Libel cases

-After he was dropped as a suspect, Jewell filed libel suits against NBC News, The Atlanta Journal-Constitution, CNN, the New York Post, and Piedmont College.
+After he was dismissed as a suspect, Jewell filed libel suits against NBC News, The Atlanta Journal-Constitution, CNN, the New York Post, and Piedmont College.

 Jewell sued the Atlanta Journal-Constitution because, according to Jewell, the paper's headline ("FBI suspects 'hero' guard may have planted bomb") "pretty much started the whirlwind."
 In one article, the Journal-Constitution compared Jewell's case to that of serial killer Wayne Williams.
 The newspaper was the only defendant that did not settle with Jewell.
 The lawsuit remained pending for several years, having been considered at one time by the Supreme Court of Georgia, and had become an important part of case law regarding whether journalists could be forced to reveal their sources.
 Jewell's estate continued to press the case even after his death in 2007, but in July 2011, the Georgia Court of Appeals ruled for the defendant.
 The Court concluded that "because the articles in their entirety were substantially true at the time they were published—even though the investigators' suspicions were ultimately deemed unfounded—they cannot form the basis of a defamation action."

-Although CNN settled Jewell's libel suit for an undisclosed monetary amount, CNN maintained that its coverage had been "fair and accurate."
+Although CNN settled Jewell's libel suit for an undisclosed monetary amount, CNN maintained that its coverage had been "fair and accurate".

-Jewell sued NBC News for this statement made by Tom Brokaw, "The speculation is that the FBI is close to making the case.
+Jewell sued NBC News for this statement made by Tom Brokaw: "The speculation is that the FBI is close to making the case.
 They probably have enough to arrest him right now, probably enough to prosecute him, but you always want to have enough to convict him as well.
 There are still some holes in this case."
 Even though NBC stood by its story, the network agreed to pay Jewell $500,000.
 Jay Leno also apologized during a Tonight Show episode on October 28, 1996.

 On July 23, 1997, Jewell sued the New York Post for $15 million in damages, contending that the paper portrayed him in articles, photographs, and an editorial cartoon as an "aberrant" person with a "bizarre employment history" who was probably guilty of the bombing.
 He eventually settled with the newspaper for an undisclosed amount.

 Jewell filed suit against his former employer Piedmont College, its president Raymond Cleere, and college spokesman Scott Rawles.
-Jewell's attorneys contended that Cleere called the FBI and spoke to the Atlanta newspapers, providing them with false information on Jewell and his employment there as a security guard.
+Jewell's attorneys contended that Cleere telephoned the FBI and spoke to the Atlanta newspapers, providing them with false information on Jewell and his employment there as a security guard.
 Jewell's lawsuit accused Cleere of describing Jewell as a "badge-wearing zealot" who "would write epic police reports for minor infractions."
 The college settled for an undisclosed amount.

-In 2006, Jewell said the lawsuits were not about money, and that the vast majority of the settlements went to lawyers or taxes.
-He said the lawsuits were about clearing his name.
+In 2006, Jewell stated that the lawsuits were focused on vindicating his reputation rather than financial gain, highlighting that the vast majority of the settlements were allocated to legal fees and taxes.